alphagov/search-api/docs/adding-new-fields.md

----
-title: Adding new fields to rummager
+# Adding new fields to rummager
-layout: default
----

 ### The schema